glmck13/MobileMessaging/README.md

 # sxmo tools
 As I mentioned above, these tools run as an ordinary user.
 In my case, I have a user “gerry” which is configured to autologin at boot.
 The sxmo files are installed under ~/opt/sxmo.
 Be sure to set execute permission on the files after copying them.

-The easiest way I found to launch the sxmo.sh script, is to configure it as a Startup Application.
+The easiest way I found to launch the sxmo.sh script is to configure it as a Startup Application.
 Just click on “Startup Applications” from your Ubuntu desktop, and add an entry for sxmo.sh.